ZeeshanJumabhoy/Stock-Exchange-System-Java/README.md

 This Java-based Stock Exchange System project, backed by a PostgreSQL database, provides a comprehensive platform for managing stock market activities.
 The system incorporates features for both customers and administrators.

-Key Features:
+#Key Features:

 User Authentication: The system offers secure user registration and login functionalities, distinguishing between customers and administrators.

-Customer Dashboard:
+#Customer Dashboard:

-View Stocks: Customers can explore the available stocks in the market.
+#View Stocks: Customers can explore the available stocks in the market.
-View Insiders: Access insights into stock performances, helping users make informed decisions.
+#View Insiders: Access insights into stock performances, helping users make informed decisions.
 Stock Transactions:

-Buy/Sell Stocks: Customers have the ability to buy and sell stocks, with a seamless transaction process.
+#Buy/Sell Stocks: With a seamless transaction process, customers can buy and sell stocks.
-Account Balance Management: Customers can add funds to their accounts via a payment method before engaging in stock transactions.
+#Account Balance Management: Customers can add funds to their accounts via payment before engaging in stock transactions.

-Transaction History:
+#Transaction History:

 The system maintains a detailed transaction history for customers, offering a transparent overview of their buying and selling activities.
 Admin Privileges:

-Manage Stocks: Administrators can add, edit, and remove stocks, ensuring an up-to-date representation of the market.
+#Manage Stocks: Administrators can add, edit, and remove stocks, ensuring an up-to-date market representation.
-Manage Insiders: Admins have the ability to add insights into stock performance.
+#Manage Insiders: Admins can add insights into stock performance.

-Technologies Used:
+#Technologies Used:

 Java: Core programming language for application logic.
 PostgreSQL Database: Robust and scalable database solution.
 Swing GUI Library: Facilitates the creation of a user-friendly graphical interface.